May 7th, 2019 | John Mallios, Senior Vice-President, Drug & Health Screening

 Most importantly, the employer’s testing policy must be carefully reviewed by qualified legal counsel to ensure alignment with all applicable regulations.

 Regardless of a state’s position on marijuana use, maintaining a safe work environment is still essential for businesses.
-Sterling offers comprehensive Drug and Health Screening solutions to help your company stay compliant while meeting workplace safety requirements.
+Sterling offers comprehensive pre employment drug test solutions to help your company stay compliant while meeting workplace safety requirements.
 If you have questions or want to get in touch with our Drug and Health Screening experts, contact us today!

 Sterling is not a law firm.
 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.